shaglama/HeatLedgerInstallScript/README.md

 update.sh -- checks for latest release, and upgrades if needed

+status.sh -- displays information about the node and blockchain

+isSynced.sh -- returns true or false depending on whether the node is synced

-miningInfo -- polls node for mining info and writes it to miningInfo.log
+miningInfo.sh -- polls node for mining info displays it, and  writes it to miningInfo.log

-startMining -- issues the command to start mining to the node, the script is called automatically after 1 hour of node starting, no need to use this unless forging fails to start after one hour or you wish to start earlier
+startMining.sh -- issues the command to start mining to the node, the script is called automatically after 1 hour of node starting, no need to use this unless forging fails to start after one hour or you wish to start earlier

-startHeatLedger -- starts the node, is called automatically by the service that monitors the node, no need to use this unless service is not working properly
+startHeatLedger.sh -- starts the node, is called automatically by the service that monitors the node, no need to use this unless service is not working properly

 delayMining -- a helper script used by the service to start mining after a delay.
-No need to use this.
+No need to use this. status.sh

 This script started as a personal project to enable me to quickly setup nodes on vms.
 After I saw how much time it saved me I figured maybe it could help someone else out too.
 Hope you enjoy it.